kylebittinger/metagenomics-workshop/metagenomics-workshop-activity.md

 18.04 LTS.
 This is a typical Linux system, with no special bioinformatics software installed.

-We will install all the software we need in your home directory using Conda.
-This method requires no administrative priveleges, so you should be able to use it almost anywhere.
+We will install all the software we need in your home directory using a system called Conda.
+This approach requires no administrative priveleges, so you should be able to use it almost anywhere.
 After installation, we'll obtain our data, configure the pipeline, and run the pipeline to generate output files and a report.

 ## Installation